anttihirvonen/moonlander/README.md

 ### From release package

-Download the latest release from this url.
-Extract the library into the libraries folder of your Processing sketchbook.
+Download the latest release from [this url](http://firebug.kapsi.fi/moonlander/Moonlander.zip).
+Extract the library into the libraries folder of your Processing sketchbook (..libraries/Moonlander).
 More info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library) (see section about manual install).

 TBD: This library should be in Processing's database (which makes install process super easy)